inthecyber/securityonion-n8n-workflows/README.md

 {"description":"CVE Info","icon":"fa-external-link-alt","links":["https://<your-n8n-instance-name>/webhook/reputation?cve={value}"],"name":"CVE Info","target":"_blank"}
 ```

 We put `<your-api-key>` inside every field in the workflows that required the use of API.
 Please change them accordingly and create the appropriate credentials if the nodes support them.
+Finally, we put <your-workflow-id> in the **Dispatcher** workflow, please change these values accordingly to your environment.

 ### Contributors